-- This is usually driven by state law. - Some states require providers to give patients a "good faith estimate" of what the provider expects to receive.
+- This is partially driven by state law.
+Hospitals must worry about price transparency. - Some states require providers to give patients a "good faith estimate" of what the provider expects to receive. - The NSA now requires that for patients not using insurance.
+That will likely expand to all patients.